designbuildsell/designbuildsell.github.io/dbs/docs/_wip/wip.md

 ---
 title: Work In Progress
-description: my hello page description
+description: Ideas on the go.
 hide_table_of_contents: true

 ---

 # Work In Progress

-Create a folder with work in progress content.
-How to not include in the final export?

 Things to work on at the moment:
 Andrej karpathy tutorial